sitespeedio/sitespeed.io/README.md

 * Create HTML-result pages or store the metrics in Graphite.
 * Write your own plugins that can do whatever tests you want/need.

+See all the latest changes in the [Changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md).

 And a lot of more things.
 But what does it look like?

 A summary report in HTML: